alebrij3/landing-page-watercolor/README.md

 # Landing Page
-This is my first lnding page, it has mockup information; the objective was to use web technologies to create it.
+This is my first landing page, it has mockup information; the objective was to use web technologies to create it.

 ## Technologies used
 <div align="center">